StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog 👹
-  - 09/06/20: Fixed bots quota, plugin no more messes with their IDs.
+  - 09/06/20: Fixed bots quota, plugin doesn't mix their IDs anymore.
 You still need to change map on server start to work perfectly, but you can just wait for second map.
 Only bonus bot is missing if you start server and don't change the map.

   - 08/06/20: Added 'Estimated Start Speed' in player chat.
 Fixed the timer after going to spectator team (my bad, here).